07/03/2022

 The LfC initiative broadened the network of women promoters for Water, Sanitation, and Hygiene (WASH).
 Regular SNV engagement in BNEW forums strengthened capacity of emerging women leaders, including women in parliament to ‘know and speak WASH.’
 Organisations outside the traditional water and WASH networks began contributing to WASH issues including Rainbow Bhutan, a network of sexual and gender minorities.

-‘I will advocate women and men in my community to raise their voice at every community meeting including during WASH forums so that our voices are equally heard.’ - Woman training participant from Zhemgang
+‘I will advocate women and men in my community to raise their voice at every community meeting including during WASH forums so that our voices are equally heard.’ - Woman trainee, Zhemgang

 Sustaining collaboration and solidarity